jdtoombs/jdtoombs/README.md

 ### Welcome! 👋
-🔭 I’m currently working: as a web developer on [Today's News Online](https://github.com/bcgov/tno)
+🔭 I’m currently working: as a web developer on [Q Pilot](https://github.com/quartech/chat-copilot)

-🌱 I’m currently learning: Neovim/Vim as a text editor can find my dot files [here](https://github.com/jdtoombs/dotfiles.nvim),taking a dive into React Server Components and Next.js, and exploring Web Components
+🌱 I’m currently learning: Neovim/Vim as a text editor can find my dot files [here](https://github.com/jdtoombs/dotfiles.nvim),and taking a dive into utilizing OpenAI

 I have a softspot for JavaScript :)